*contains affiliate link

 Cooking the Tamales

 Now that your tamales are assembled it’s time to cook them.
 Traditionally they’re all placed in a steamer pot and steamed for an hour.
-If you don’t have an Instant Pot, go ahead & stem them in a large pot.
+If you don’t have an Instant Pot, go ahead & steam them in a large pot.

 But since I have a *6-Qt Instant Pot I’m using that bad boy now to once again simplify my kitchen tasks!

-Using The Instant Pot To Cook Tamales
+Instant Pot Shortcut To Cook Tamales

-I read it’s best to lean the tamales inward to keep moisture from accumulating in the open ends.
+I read it’s best to lean the tamales to keep moisture from accumulating in the open ends.
 So I placed a small 1/2 pint canning jar in the center to lean them against.

-I learned that if the jar’s placed open-end down it siphons the water into the jar.
+Helpful Hint: I learned that if the jar’s placed open-end down it siphons the water into the jar.
 So I make sure to place the jar open-end up and it works well.

 Now I take all my assembled tamales and place them in my Instant Pot, leaning them against the canning jar.
 When I had them loaded in, the pot looked like this: